peta/iitc-scan-scheduler/README.md

 # 24/7 Intel event scanner and aggregation server application

 IMPORTANT: In order to use this application you need a working binary of phantomJS version 1.9.1.
-Here you can find prebuilt binaries and the source code: [http://phantomjs.org/download.html](http://phantomjs.org/download.html)
+You can find prebuilt binaries and sources at: [http://phantomjs.org/download.html](http://phantomjs.org/download.html)

+CAUTION: By using IITC to access the Ingress API you violate Niantic's ToS.
+This might lead to a permanent account suspension.
+Use it at your own risk.

+For a quick overview about this application you can find a [screencast video I recorded a while back (german only) at YouTube](http://www.youtube.com/watch?v=102rjqaxyqQ).

 ## Configuration file